Child Rape: For Survivors and Interested Others

 I am persuaded to believe that there is in most of us a flaming innocence that no rapist could put out.
 I hope you will find yours if you have not already.

-Understanding that it wasn’t your fault: One of the chief absurdities of child sexual assault is that while we would rather die than blame any other child for being raped, many of us blame ourselves.
+Understanding that it wasn’t your fault: One of the chief absurdities of child sexual assault is that while we would rather die than blame another child, many of us blame ourselves.
 There are many reasons for this.
 For some of us, it was easier for us to be bad than for our abusers, especially if they were our caregivers.
 We could not afford to sacrifice those relationships.
 Blaming ourselves also gave some of us the illusion that we could stop the abuse.
 When trying to be different – better – didn’t stop the abuse, I concluded that it wasn’t what I did, it was what I was.

-I certainly no longer blame myself, and I can spend time reassuring you in this article that it wasn’t your fault, but if you are still blaming yourself, you in all likelihood may not believe me, even if you accept that it wasn't your fault intellectually.
+I certainly no longer blame myself, and I can spend time reassuring you in this article that it wasn’t your fault, but if you are still blaming yourself, you in all likelihood may not believe me, even if you accept it intellectually.
 What needs to happen is for that intellectual truth to grow into emotional understanding – that is where it makes a difference.
 When you begin to understand why it wasn’t your fault, you will feel change happen.
 And with the right help, you will get there.
 Counselors, other healing survivors, and good books can be great ways of helping ourselves make sense of our pasts in different, less destructive ways.
-For starters, please see Katy’s beautiful article, Why Child Sexual Abuse Can NEVER Be Your Fault

 If you would like to experience positive sex again, you can do so.
 You will know when you feel ready – it is often one of the later things we work on.
 Please see below for an excellent book suggestion.